MANAGEMENTS DISCUSSION & ANALYSIS

 INTERNAL FINANCIAL CONTROL

-The Company has put in place adequate systems and well drawn procedures for ensuringinternal financial controls and are being followed in the normal course of operations of theCompany.
+Your company has put in place adequate systems and procedures for ensuring internalfinancial controls and these are being followed in the normal course of operations of theCompany.

 RISKS AND CONCERNS